andreasawenlof/pp1-final/README.md

 #### Mobile
 ![Header for Mobile Devices](docs/images/header-mobile.png)

 Header for mobile is a bit different.
-Logo on top centered to easily see the artist anem.
+Logo on top centered to easily see the artist name.
 The navigation links is inside the header and contrast with a darker background and lighter text color to make it clear and visible.
 The header is fixed and doesn't follow the flow of the rest of the page.